 Proseguo tra le vie e mi perdo nel gusto dell’incenso, nei saponi, nell’erba.
 Altre musiche e altre danze, questa volta africane, mi vengono incontro al ritmo di energici tamburi.

 Lentamente mi avvio verso casa.
 Sento spensieratezza intorno a me e mi ci lascio avvolgere.

-I have been in Madrid over five times now.
-I first came twice for one volunteer and one student vacation sometime between 2009 and 2013.
-Then Madrid became one of the places that I would study as part of my Ph.D. dissertation.
+I have been to Madrid over five times now.
+I first came for a couple of short student vacations sometime between 2009 and 2013.
+Then Madrid became one of the places that I focused on as part of my Ph.D. dissertation.
 My friends and local hosts here were Pedro and Andrea.
 Here comes a list of familiar places, familiar establishments, and places/establishments I am keeping for the future.

 Familiar places: La Calle del Doctor Piga en Lavapies; Anton Martìn (mercado, cinema y todo); El Retiro (its small bookshops, lakes, and buildings); El Templo de Debod (sunset and night); Campo del Moro; Calle de la Cava Baja en La Latina; Chueca; Calle Ponzano (Chamberi).